lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

   static int snd_xxx_hw_free(struct snd_pcm_substream *substream);

 This is called to release the resources allocated via ``hw_params``.
+For example, releasing the buffer via :c:func:`snd_pcm_lib_malloc_pages()` is done by calling the
+following:

+::

+  snd_pcm_lib_free_pages(substream);

 This function is always called before the close callback is called.
 Also, the callback may be called multiple times, too.
 Keep track whether the resource was already released.

-When you have set up the managed buffer allocation mode for the PCM substream, the allocated PCM buffer will be automatically released after this callback gets called.
-Otherwise you'll have to release the buffer manually.
-Typically, when the buffer was allocated from the pre-allocated pool, you can use the standard API function :c:func:`snd_pcm_lib_malloc_pages()` like:

-::

-  snd_pcm_lib_free_pages(substream);

 prepare callback
 ~~~~~~~~~~~~~~~~